Explore Iceland’s changing landscapes and diverse environments for nine magical days!

 PLEASE NOTE: Because of the high level of interest, NCGE may add a second GeoCamp Iceland trip!

-We will let applicants know the dates as soon as they are confirmed.
+We will let applicants know the dates as soon as it is confirmed.